A B O U T Y E S

-Summary of Responsibilities: Coordinate the recruitment and effective deployment of groups and individuals who wish to donate their time to advance the mission of YES.
-Perform other activities as assigned to maximize short and long range support for YES programs and services.
+Community Engagement Coordinator, part time 18 hrs/wk - Position Summary: Coordinates the recruitment and effective deployment of groups and individuals who wish to donate their time to advance the mission of Youth Eastside Services (YES).
+Perform other activities as assigned to maximize short and long-term support for YES programs and services.

 - Coordinate volunteer services program to connect individuals and groups to opportunities to give their time in support of agency programs and services.

-- Consult director and program managers to define organization needs for various volunteer services.
+- Consult with program directors and managers to define organization needs for various volunteer services.